 The Origins of Apples

 Apples are not native to North America.
 They originated in Kazakhstan, in central Asia east of the Caspian Sea.
-The capital of Kazakhstan, Alma Ata, means “full of apples.”
+Alma Ata, capital of Kazakhstan, until 1997, means “full of apples.”
 By 1500 BC apple seeds had been carried throughout Europe.
 The Greeks, Etruscans, and Romans cultivated apples.
 To the latter goes the credit, during the early centuries of the Christian era, for having carried apple seeds and trees to the British Isles.
 Many varieties of apples thrived in England.